garygru/yummyDSP/README.md

 sample = dsp.process(sample);

 ```
-This is a pretty high level view on signal processing but also allows to dig deeper and write your own nodes or just add the code in the sample loop.
+This allows for a pretty high level view on signal processing but also to dig deeper and write your own nodes or directly add dsp code in the sample loop.

 Currently there a just a few nodes implemented (more to come)